rudraminaa/Ba-Effe/README.md

 Welcome to **Ba-Effe**, the design repository for **Effervescence**, the annual cultural fest of IIIT Allahabad.
 Yes, it's exactly what Ranbir Kapoor's character in Barfi could spell - if you know, you know.

-Aha..I think you've guessed the theme we'll be working with?
-That's right - **Bollywood/Filmy**!
-So bring your most dramatic, colorful, and cinematic design energy!
+And here's where it gets interesting: just like the film Barfi transported us back to the romantic 1970s with its vintage aesthetics and nostalgic charm, we're diving deep into that golden era for our theme **"Rangara"** (रंगारा) - a celebration of the colorful, dramatic, and unforgettable world of 70s-80s Bollywood!
+Think hand-painted film posters, bold typography, warm sepia tones, and that unapologetic masala cinema energy.
+From the angry young man to the disco dancer, from hand-painted billboards to technicolor dreams - we're bringing back the era when every frame was a spectacle and every design told a story.
+So bring your most dramatic, colorful, and cinematic design energy, and let's create some rangeen magic! 🎬✨

 Whether you're taking your first steps in design or you're a seasoned pro, this is your space to contribute and collaborate.

+> 📖 **Want to dive deeper into the Rangara theme?** Check out the complete theme guide: [**Effervescence'25 Theme PDF**](./Theme/effe 3.pdf)

 ---
 ## 🌟 What This Repo Is For